Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Introduction

-Let $f$ be a tame map of a surface $S$ of infinite type.
-Then there exists an $f$--invariant collection $\Gamma$ of pairwise disjoint lines and curves on $S$, such that for each component $X$ of $S \smallsetminus \Gamma$, the first return of $f$ to $X$ is either periodic, a translation, or has irrational rotation behavior.
+\begin{conj} Let $f$ be a tame map of a surface $S$ of infinite type.
+Then, up to modifying $f$ by an isotopy, there is a canonical $f$-invariant lamination $\lambda$ such that for every topologically nontrivial component $X$ of the complement, if a first return map exists, it is either periodic or a translation.
+Moreover, all leaves of $\lambda$ are proper. \end{conj}